-The most fundamental indicators used for claims review are the (1) review criteria.
+The most fundamental indicators used for claims review are the review criteria.
 There are about 1,800 review criteria related to approximately 9,000 medical procedures, 20,000 drugs, and 23,000 medical supplies that are covered under the National Health Insurance.
 Review criteria specify the scope of insurance benefit coverage for each medical service, including the approved indications, maximum number of application, dose, and period.
 These criteria are usually set when cost control is deemed necessary because a particular service is high cost or may be abused, or when quality control is deemed necessary because misuse of the service could have grave consequences on therapeutic outcomes.

-HIRA builds on its review of clinical guidelines, textbooks, clinical research literature, data on other countries' insurance benefits, and discussions with experts and considers medical services' "therapeutic necessity," "clinical validity," and "cost-effectiveness" to prepare drafts of claims review criteria.
+HIRA builds on its review of clinical guidelines, textbooks, clinical research literature, data on other countries' insurance benefits, and discussions with experts and considers medical services' therapeutic necessity, clinical validity, and cost-effectiveness to prepare drafts of claims review criteria.
 The review criteria are then publicly notified by the Minister of Health and Welfare.

-For example, bone density examination is reimbursed for women sixty-five years and older, and for men seventy years and older.
+For example, bone density examination is reimbursed for women 65 years and older, and for men seventy years and older.

-Claims review is largely divided into electronic review and close review.
-Some of the review criteria are applied to electronic review using HIRA's information communication and technology system (refer to "claims review" for a detailed description of the claims review method).
+Claims Review is largely divided into electronic review and close review.
+Some of the review criteria are applied to electronic review using HIRA's information communication and technology system (refer to "I. Claims Review" in Chapter 3.3 for a detailed description of the claims review method).
 It would be impossible for human reviewers to review all 1.53 billion claims review requests annually submitted by around 90,000 healthcare providers.
 Therefore, HIRA uses electronic review and has developed various indicators to efficiently manage health expenditure and improve healthcare quality.
 Since electronic review is conducted electronically, it can be applied to all submitted claims review cases.
 Close review, on the other hand, is a more focused review by human reviewers.